cypress-io/cypress/README.md

 npm install
 ```

-This copies the `cypress-example-kitchensink` src files here, and they can now be built + pushed.

 ## Building

+After running `npm install` you must build the app + spec files.

 ```bash
 npm run build
 ```

+This copies the src files from `cypress-example-kitchensink`, modifies them to point to `https://example.cypress.io` and creates the `example_spec.js`.

 ## Deploying